Skip to main content

 How much do peptides cost?

 Research-grade peptides typically run $30–$80 per vial.
 Monthly costs range from $60–$250 for single-peptide protocols to $500–$1,000+ for multi-peptide stacks.
 FDA-approved peptides through pharmacies (semaglutide, tirzepatide) cost significantly more without insurance — often $800–$1,300+ per month at retail, though manufacturer coupons and insurance coverage can reduce this substantially.
-For research-grade pricing comparisons, see the PepPal Supplier Directory.
+Use code PEPPAL at checkout with eligible suppliers in the PepPal Supplier Directory.
+For more detail, see What Peptides Actually Cost in 2026.

 Which peptide has the best evidence behind it?